-API Strategy & Practice
+About API Strategy & Practice

 This conference is put on by the Linux Foundation and the Open API Initiative, both great organizations with a huge influence in the open source community.
 While I’m not building all my projects with the Open API spec (yet), I have used their specifications in Swagger and AWS’s API Gateway.

-What is Unique About Testing APIs?
+What’s Unique About Testing APIs?

 If you’re building software that is intended to be accessed over a REST API, you’re most likely using HTTP as your border between applications or services.
 This means that in your automated testing, you need to test each API internally (through unit and integration tests) as well as how it interacts with its siblings and dependent services.